codedentwickler/BakingAppIOS/README.md

 ## Requirements

 - iOS 9.0+
-- Install the latest version of xCode.
+- Install the latest version of Xcode.
 - Swift version 4 was the last version of Swift used.

 ### Getting Started ###